jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 Molecules are composites of atoms.

 Much like an airplane being thousands of loose parts flying in tight formation, the human body is an unfathomable number of loose atoms composed in tight formation.
-75% of the human body is oxygen and hydrogen, which are the components of water.

 ## Turtles All the Way Down
 But why stop with atoms above?
 Atoms are composites of protons, neutrons and electrons.
 Protons are composites of quarks.
-Who knows.
+Who knows?
 Maybe quarks and other subatomic particles are composites of other components not yet identified.

 Composite’s self-referential tree structure means that we can easily ride these composite turtles a long way down _ad absurdum_.